 For the Gravy

-Transfer to a saucepan and heat until bubbling.
+Transfer to a saucepan and cook at medium heat until bubbling.

 Place fries in a large serving dish, and dollop with small piles of cheese curds.